orcestra-campaign/book/orcestra_book/science.md

 At the edges of the ITCZ, we generally expect an import of moist static energy at the surface due to the convergence of warm and moist trade winds.
 The export of this energy aloft, however, will depend on the type of mesoscale circulation present.

 For a typical c-shaped moist static energy profile of the environment (Figure 6), $\mathcal{M}$ will depend on the outflow level of the circulation.
 A shallow circulation will export a smaller amount of $m$ than a deep circulation will, since $m$ is less in the mid troposphere than the upper troposphere.
-Additionally, the nonlinearity of $m$ with height suggests that $\mathcal{M}$ computed with a zonal-mean profile of the ITCZ circulation may not be the same as computing $\mathcal{M}$ at the mesoscale and *then* taking the zonal mean.

 The trouble with the energetic constraints on the ITCZ is that $\mathcal{M}$ depends on mesoscale circulations which are notoriously difficult to observe with satellite remote sensing (vertical winds are usually an order of magnitude smaller than horizontal winds).
 They are also difficult to infer theoretically since it is only the tropical-scale circulation that is energetically constrained (e.g. Held and Soden, 2006), rather than the mesoscale circulations within the ITCZ.